-Monitoring the temperature of your pour after placement is one of the most important steps in the construction of a concrete structure.
+Running temperature measurements of your pour after placement is one of the most important steps in the construction of a concrete structure.
 That is why ensuring optimal curing conditions for your element is critical, especially during extreme weather conditions.
 The hydration process (the chemical reaction between hydraulic cement and water) can be drastically impacted if freshly placed concrete is exposed to temperatures that are too high or too low, compromising the strength development of a mix design.
 Furthermore, if temperature differentials are too high, thermal cracking can occur.
-By closely monitoring temperature variances in your concrete element during curing you will ensure that the strength, quality, and durability of your structure is acceptable.
+By closely checking temperature measurement variances with concrete temperature thermometers during element curing, you will ensure that the strength, quality, and durability of your structure are acceptable.

-For this reason, game-changing wireless systems, like SmartRock™, are being used on jobsites more often.
+For this reason, game-changing wireless systems, like SmartRock®, are being used on jobsites more often.
 With this method, temperature data is gathered, recorded, and analyzed entirely in an app.
-Not only does this save time, it also reduces labor costs.
+Not only does this save time, but it also reduces labour costs.

 Learn more about the benefits of wired vs. wireless sensors for temperature monitoring here.

-This method not only allows for highly accurate data to be collected and reported, it also enables project members to make timely and well-informed decisions onsite regarding the temperature of their element during the curing stages of the project.
+This method allows for highly accurate data to be collected and reported.
+Additionally, it enables project members to make timely and well-informed decisions onsite regarding the temperature of their element during the curing stages.

-Since the system is completely wireless, temperature data can be accessed from any smartphone device or tablet through wireless communication.
-These wireless capabilities allow for more freedom and security by removing the risk of damaging wires, mislabeling sensors, and general human error associated with data acquisition and interpretation.
-Throughout the data gathering process there is no need for last-minute repairs or adjustments once the sensor is placed in the concrete.
+With a newly refined technology of concrete curing thermometer, the data can be accessed from any smart device through wireless communication.
+This capability allows for more freedom and security by removing the risk of damaging wires, mislabeling sensors, and general human error associated with data acquisition and interpretation.
+Throughout the data-gathering process, there is no need for last-minute repairs or adjustments once the sensor is placed in the concrete.
 The installation process is fast and simple, enabling nearly anyone onsite to implement temperature monitoring.

 Additional SmartRock Features